-Sampo Group companies are exposed to information security and cybersecurity risks due to the high quantity of sensitive data the companies handle and due to operations in countries with strict data protection regulations.
+The Group companies are exposed to information security and cybersecurity risks due to the high quantity of sensitive data the companies handle and due to operations in countries with strict data protection regulations.
 It is important to address these risks to ensure that customers and other stakeholders’ data is always protected, and operations can continue without disruption.

-|Information Security and Cybersecurity Incidents Reported to the Authorities, Sampo Group||2020||2019||2018|
+|Information Security and Cybersecurity Incidents Reported to the Authorities, Sampo Group||2021||2020||2019|

 If has comprehensive information security and cybersecurity governance, including information security policies, standards, roles and responsibilities, defined controls, risk management, and reporting structures.
 The company’s Information Security Policy and Information Security Standards are based on the ISO 27001 standard and express the minimum requirements for information security and cybersecurity that are expected to be met by each If Group company and relevant partners and suppliers, which are regularly assessed for risks and compliance.
 Non-conformance may lead to disciplinary actions.

-Information security and cybersecurity risks are reported to If’s Operative Risk Committee as part of regular risk reporting from the business and IT organization.
+Information security and cybersecurity risks are reported to If’s Operative Risk Committee as part of regular risk reporting from the business and IT organisation.
 A full report is provided semi-annually, and any new or changed substantial risks are reported quarterly.
 In addition, as part of the overall risk reporting coordinated by the Risk Management function, these risks are reported to the Board of Directors, the CEO, and the board-level Own Risk and Solvency Assessment Committee (ORSA) responsible for information and cybersecurity.
 An overview of If's risk profile and capital situation is reported quarterly to the ORSA Committee and to the Board of Directors.
 A more detailed ORSA report is submitted to the Board of Directors once a year.
 The report contains a three-year forward-looking Own Risk and Solvency Assessment.
-Metrics on security controls and risk activities are measured and reported monthly to the CIO and key stakeholders, such as the Head of IT Services, CRO, Head of Business Continuity, Risk Control and Reporting staff, and IT Service Delivery staff.
+Metrics on security controls and risk activities are measured and reported monthly to the CIO and key stakeholders, such as the Head of IT Services, the CRO, the Head of Business Continuity, Risk Control and Reporting staff, and IT Service Delivery staff.